 Welcome to our website.

-We will always process your personal data in accordance with the relevant regulations governing medical ethics and our patient confidentiality obligations.
+In any event, we will treat your personal data in accordance with applicable rules of medical ethics and our obligations under medical confidentiality.

 1. GENERAL PRINCIPLES

 1.1.
 The privacy practices of Hôpital de La Tour, described in this Privacy Statement, comply with the Federal Act on Data Protection of September 25, 2020 (FADP) and the EU General Data Protection Regulation (GDPR) No. 2016/679.

 1.2.
 Hôpital de La Tour operates and makes its sites available on the following domain names: www.la-tour.ch, www.la-tour.ch/campagne-mfm, www.la-tour.ch/campagne-maternite, www.la-tour.ch/en, www.la-tour.ch/international, www.la-tour.ch/medical-fields, www.la-tour.ch/check-up, www.la-tour.ch/rehabilitation-clinic, www.la-tour.ch/virtual_tour.

 1.3.
 Our websites offer users information relating to the services offered by our establishment and contain means of contacting us (contact forms).

 2.1.
 We may collect personal data about you when you fill in a contact form on our sites or subscribe to our newsletter.
 In these cases, we collect the personal data you provide, including medical data.

 3. LOCATION AND ACCESS TO YOUR PERSONNAL DATA